nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

                                 formset=BaseBuildingFormset, extra=1)
 </pre>

-Here we declare a sub-class of the <tt class="docutils literal">BaseInlineFormSet</tt> and then pass it to the <tt class="docutils literal">inlineformset_factory</tt> as the class we want to base our new formset on.
+Here we declare a sub-class of the `BaseInlineFormSet` and then pass it to the `inlineformset_factory` as the class we want to base our new formset on.

 Let’s start with the most basic piece of functionality: associating the nested formsets with each form.
-The super class defines an <tt class="docutils literal">add_fields</tt> method which is responsible for adding the fields (and their initial values since this is a model-based Form) to a specific form in the formset.
+The super class defines an `add_fields` method which is responsible for adding the fields (and their initial values since this is a model-based Form) to a specific form in the formset.
 This seemed as good a place as any to add our formset creation code.

-<tt class="docutils literal">forms.py</tt>
+`forms.py`

 <pre class="literal-block">class BaseBuildingFormset(BaseInlineFormSet):